mucherino/teaching/Julia/julia4-adaptive-maps.md

 it is necessary to climb a few steps in order to get access to the pavement where the cathedral stands.
-This person (and hence for the entire group) would have much more preferred to have a longer path to the cathedral, instead of having to deal with this obstracle.
+This person (and hence for the entire group) would have much more preferred to have a longer path to the cathedral, instead of having to deal with this obstacle.
 "What about conceiving a map that adapts to the mobility conditions of the user?", you would at this point propose.